blindpandas/bookworm/docs/userguides/en/bookworm.md

 Bookworm supports reading the content of the opened book aloud using an installed text-to-speech voice.
 Just press F5 to start the speech, F6 to pause or resume the speech, and F7 to stop the speech entirely.

 You can configure the speech in two ways:
 1. Using A Voice Profile: A voice profile contains your custom speech configurations, you can activate/deactivate the voice profile at any time.
-You can access voice profiles from the speech menu or by pressing Ctrl + Shift + V. Note that bookworm comes with some exemplary, built-in voice profiles.
+You can access voice profiles from the speech menu or by pressing Ctrl + Shift + V. Note that Bookworm comes with some exemplary, built-in voice profiles.
 2. The Global speech settings: these settings will be used by default when no voice profile is active.
 You can configure the global speech settings from the application preferences.

 During reading aloud, you can skip backward or foreword by paragraph by pressing Alt plus the left and right arrow  keys.